 It is important that families plan vacations around the school calendar.
 Students may request to reschedule exams due to family vacations only if necessary.
 Because this necessitates additional proctoring and expense, students will be required to pay US \$15 per exam that is rescheduled.
-All missed exams will be made up after the scheduled exam days.
+Missed exams will be scheduled either before or after the absence.